National Party (Ireland, 2016): 2023–2025 leadership dispute

 In late July 2023, Justin Barrett made public allegations on social media that "gold reserves" valued at €400,000 (Note: Based on the price of gold, this indicates a mass of about 7 kg.) owned by the National Party had been "stolen from a vault" by party members including deputy leader James Reynolds.
 The matter was reported to An Garda Síochána, however Gardaí did not commence a criminal investigation as they sought to establish legal ownership of the gold.
 It was reported that Gardaí had determined the location of gold.
 A Garda source described the matter as "an internal party dispute" and as one for the civil courts.
+The Gardaí later dismissed Barrett's allegations of theft.
 Barrett stated that the gold "formed the main part of the party's reserves in case of a mishap in general or more particularly a collapse in the value of fiat currency".
 He claimed to have expelled Reynolds and the other members.
 It was later reported by the Irish Times that "only a fraction of the gold" was owned by the party, with the remainder belonging to "senior party members".

 The origin of the gold raised concern from politicians such as Senator Michael McDowell and Fine Gael councillor Emma Blain.
 Blain’s complaint, on the source of the party's funding and its failure to publish accounts, prompted the Standards in Public Office Commission (SIPO) to pledge to investigate, stating that concerns "will be followed up to ensure proper compliance with the requirements of the Electoral Acts.
 All matters relating to possible noncompliance with the requirements of the Electoral Acts that are brought to the attention of the Commission, are followed up and enquiries made as appropriate".
 SIPO further stated that, if they were of the opinion that an offence had occurred, "it may refer the matter to the Director of Public Prosecutions".